Outline#

 Now use the reference operator and %p option in printf to print the addresses of these variables.
 What do you notice?
 Recall the sizes of ints and longs in C. What does this mean about how these variables are laid out in memory?

 Now try adding a global variable that is defined OUTSIDE the main program in the top level scope, and print its address.
-What do you notice, and why?
-(Hint: remember from assembly; where in memory might a function store its local variables, and how may that differ from global ones?)
+What do you notice?
+How might you explain this observation?

 Pointers represent memory addresses, which are really just numbers.
 This means you can cast any integer to a pointer, and while C might give a conversion warning, it will not error.
 Return to src/pointers.c and write code to read the contents of the address 0 (or any other random address).
 What happens?

 You will learn more about the error you got in the last exercise when you study the operating system and virtual memory in lectures, but for now just understand that you can’t freely access memory like on the Microbit.
-The memory has to be allocated to your application, e.g. when you define a global variable the compiler knows to allocate memory for it.
+The memory has to be allocated to your application, e.g. when you define a global variable the compiler knows to allocate memory for it, and the memory address for it will be valid.

 int marks[5];